scalacenter/scala-3-migration-guide/docs/tutorials/sbt-migration.md

 The compiler produces diagnostics of two different levels:
 - *Error*: A piece of code cannot be compiled anymore.
-There are various reasons for those errors, that are given in the [Incompatibility Table](../general/incompatibility-table.md).
+There are various reasons for those errors, that are listed in the [Incompatibility Table](../general/incompatibility-table.md).
 - *Migration Warning*: These warnings can be automatically patched by the compiler with the `-rewrite` option.

-For each error you can find the corresponding incompatibility in the [Incompatibility Table](../general/incompatibility-table.md).
-You will then find a description and a proposed solution.
+Each incompatibility in the [Incompatibility Table](../general/incompatibility-table.md) is linked to its description and proposed solutions.
+Try to find the most suitable solution for each Scala 3 error in your code.
+In particular, if an error affects the public interface of your library, you should pick the solution that best preserves the binary compatibility.

 > The metaprogramming incompatibilities cannot be easily solved.
 > A lot of code must be rewritten from the ground up.

-After fixing an incompatibility, you can validate the solution in Scala 2.13 by running the tests.
+After fixing an incompatibility, you can validate the solution by running the tests in Scala 2.13.

 ```shell
 sbt:example> ++@scala213@